corrode/corrode.github.io/content/blog/async/index.md

 worse ergonomics.
 As an example, if the function were _async_ and you called it _outside_ of a runtime, it would compile, but not run.
 Futures do nothing unless being polled; a common footgun for newcomers.

+For teams evaluating async Rust for production use, it's worth understanding the full trade-offs.
+See [Why Rust in Production](/blog/why-rust/) for a broader perspective on when these complexities are justified.

 ```rust
 use tokio::fs;